Mtillmann/responsive-style-attr/README.md

 #### `data-rsa-key[="default"]`

-Controls the name of the CSS variable, from which the breakpoint set is parsed:
+Controls the name of the CSS variable from which the breakpoint set is parsed:

 ```css
 html {